-The blood thinner Pradaxa did not have an antidote for its bleeding events until 2015, leading to hundreds of casualties and thousands of lawsuits.
+The blood thinner Pradaxa did not have an antidote for its bleeding events until 2015.
+They now face thousands of lawsuits.

-Merck is facing lawsuits for its shingles vaccination, Zostavax.
-Plaintiffs allege that the vaccine caused eye disease, paralysis, and fatal liver failure.
+Merck faces lawsuits for its shingles vaccine, Zostavax.
+Plaintiffs allege that Zostavax caused serious injuries like shingles, blindness, and even death.

 The diabetes drug Invokana has been linked to diabetic ketoacidosis (DKA), kidney problems, pancreatitis, cardiovascular risks, and bone fractures.